 Whoever would live, let him fight, and he who does not want to do battle in this world of eternal struggle, does not deserve life.

+Hitler believed the German master race had been weakened by the influence of non-Aryans in Germany, and that the Aryan race needed to maintain it’s pure gene pool in order to survive.
 This view fed into a worldview shaped also by a fear of communism and a relentless demand for Lebensraum.
 Germany needed to destroy the Soviet Union to gain land, eliminate Jewish-inspired communism, and would do so following the natural order.

 Subsequently, Social-Darwinist language suffused Nazi rhetoric.
 As German forces were rampaging through Russia in 1941, Field Marshal Walther von Brauchitsch emphasised: